 10 Best Computer Science Books to Read in 2023

 Please note that the following list of resources is recommended reading to deepen your knowledge and appreciation of Computer Science.
 While some of these resources may be included in the Oxford Summer Courses curriculum, the specific content of the summer school can vary.
-If you wish to study Computer Science with us, you can apply to our summer school.

 Subscribe to our newsletter to receive helpful tips, tutorials, and thought-provoking articles that can inform and inspire your technical development.
 Sign up here.